Naqeeb11/BurgerOrdering-App/README.md

-## This is my first react Project created while learning react
+## My first react Project created while learning react
 You can find this website live [here](https://burger-builder-322a8.firebaseapp.com/).